streetcomplete/StreetComplete/CONTRIBUTING.md

 You can also help to keep the OpenStreetMap wiki **up-to-date** for StreetComplete.
 For example:
 * Add missing quests in [the quest list](https://wiki.openstreetmap.org/wiki/StreetComplete/Quests) or check, that they are up to date.
-* Edit [the FAQ](https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ) and add reoccuring questions.
+* Edit [the FAQ](https://wiki.openstreetmap.org/wiki/StreetComplete/FAQ) and add reoccurring questions.
 * Edit [the main StreetComplete page](https://wiki.openstreetmap.org/wiki/StreetComplete).
 * Edit [the JSON of all tags used by StreetComplete](https://github.com/goldfndr/StreetCompleteJSON) that is displayed on [taginfo](https://taginfo.openstreetmap.org/projects/streetcomplete).